cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 When a new compatible CDAP parcel is released, it will be available via the Parcels page in the Cloudera Manager UI.

 #.
-Stop all Flows, Services, and other Programs in all your applications.
+Stop all flows, Services, and other Programs in all your applications.

 #.
 Stop CDAP services.